enzoant/Data-Analysis-Portfolio/Python/README.md

-# Python Project - Portfolio
+# Python Project - Pharmaceutical research analysis

 This project will focus on presenting some data processing and statistical analisys using python.
 The dataset file used is available at the "files" folder of this project.

 This description is a quick glimpse on what was analysed on this project.
-For further code detais, you can check the "technical report" file on the files folder.
+For further coding detais, you can check the [Technical Report - Python Project.ipynb](https://github.com/enzoant/Data-Analysis-Portfolio/blob/Data-Analysis/Python/Files/Technical%20Report%20-%20Python%20Project.ipynb) on the files folder.

 ## Company Context & Business Problem